Things to do in Battersea

 Battersea adventures

-• Climb through treetops, swing from branches and zipline across the adventure course at Go Ape.
+• Climb through treetops, swing from branches and zip line across the adventure course at Go Ape.

 Delicious food and drink in Battersea

-• Explore the delectable menu at Cinnamon Kitchen, fusing together contemporary cooking, seasonal British fare and vibrant Indian flavours.
+• Explore the delectable menu at Cinnamon Kitchen, fusing contemporary cooking, seasonal British fare and vibrant Indian flavours.

 • Treat yourself to Malaysian comfort food and try authentic roti canai, rice and noodle dishes, and a selection of hot and cold teas at Roti King.

-• Quench your thirst at Battersea Brewery, where the beer is brewed on site and supplied directly to the taproom for extra freshness.
+• Quench your thirst at Battersea Brewery, where the beer is brewed on-site and supplied directly to the taproom for extra freshness.

 • Tickle your tastebuds at Tonkotsu, from hand-pulled noodles and pillowy dumplings to crispy fried chicken and slow-cooked ramen broth.